-As Phase 2a studies are completed and an efficacy study in the form of a Phase 2b is contemplated, the TPP is updated for the characteristics of the product, which should be final at this stage, the dose and route, and the safety profile.
+As Phase 2a studies are completed and a proof of concept Phase 2a is contemplated, the TPP is updated for the characteristics of the product, which should be final at this stage, for the dose, route and safety profile.
 The PDP now includes data from Phase 2a and is updated with details on the operations for Phase 2b.
-There will need to be consideration of and planning for the large costs of a Phase 2b trial which may require the involvement of multiple funding partners.
-Anticipating success, it presents the design of the Phase 3 and its operations.
-It contains a revised Gantt chart, budget and risk management plan.
+There will need to be consideration of and planning for the large costs of a Phase 2b trial, which may require the involvement of multiple funding partners.
+Anticipating success, the PDP presents the design of the Phase 3 and its operations.
+It contains a revised need for resources, Gantt chart, budget and risk management plan.

 An initial forecasting and cost of goods (CoG)analysis for pricing parameters, scalability of process and product viability in targeted countries should be performed and the analysis integrated back into the TPP and PDP.
-An analysis of the IP situation should confirm that the IP status would support commercialisation.
+An analysis of the intellectual property (IP) situation should confirm that the IP status would support commercialisation.

-After the end of the Phase 2 study, the regulatory strategy for global licensure is refined and follow-up advice can be requested from Regulatory Authorities to get alignment on the Phase 3 clinical study, involving the following questions: clinical design, clinical end-points, sample size, duration of active follow-up, at risk populations (HIV+), depending on the TPP of the product.
+After the end of the Phase 2 study, the regulatory strategy for global licensure is refined and follow-up advice can be requested from Regulatory Authorities to get alignment on the Phase 3 clinical study, involving the following questions: clinical design, clinical end-points, sample size, duration of active follow-up, at risk populations (HIV+), depending on the TPP of the product (preventive ortherapeutic TB vaccine).

-A meeting with the WHO prequalification team can be organised to present the TB vaccine under development and to anticipate all programmatic aspects of vaccination with this vaccine in order to ensure the following:
+For neonates/infant and adolescent/adult vaccines a meeting with the WHO prequalification team can be organised to present the TB vaccine under development and to anticipate all programmatic aspects of vaccination with this vaccine.

 Phase 2a studies are completed during this stage.
-Safety and immunogenicity data are available for analysis and should demonstrate support for the vaccine formulation, dose and regimen selected for subsequent efficacy trials.
-Whenever conducted, pre-POC study is also completed.
+Safety and immunogenicity data are available for analysis and should provide data supporting the vaccine formulation, dose and regimen selected for subsequent efficacy trials.
+Whenever conducted, the pre-POC study is also completed.